pmarguinaud/fxtran-acdc/doc/fxtran-f90.md

     This option takes a directory name where fxtran-acdc libraries and headers are installed.
 These libraries are compiled using `fxtran-boot`.

+- --object-merge-method

+    Method used to produce a single object file.
+Can be either 'link' (compile in parallel and use the linker to merge the two objects), 'concatenate' (concatenate source code before compiling), or 'archive' (merge objects into an archive).

 Options passed to `fxtran-f90` must be followed by a double hyphen (`--`); then come the compiler name followed by the compiler options and files to be processed.